astronomer/docs/software/install-airgapped.md

 Astronomer will automatically replicate the secret into the namespace used by each newly deployed Airflow instance.

-## Step TBD-VALUES: Configuring a Private Certificate Authority {#configuring-a-private-certificate-authority}
+## Step 9: Configuring a Private Certificate Authority {#configuring-a-private-certificate-authority}

 If you received a certificate from a private CA, follow these steps instead: